-As a member of a managed care plan, you have the right to change your managed care plan at certain times during the year.
-You can choose change your managed care plan during the first three months of your membership or during the annual open enrollment period.
-The Ohio Department of Medicaid will send you something in the mail to let you know when your annual open enrollment period will be.
+As a member of a managed care plan, you have the right to choose to end your membership at certain times during the year.
+You can choose to end your membership during the first three months of your membership or during the annual open enrollment month for your area.
+The Ohio Department of Medicaid will send you something in the mail to let you know when your annual open enrollment month will be.
+If you live in a mandatory enrollment area, you will have to choose another managed care plan to receive your health care.